-This Final Official Statement is dated August 22, 2018
+This Final Official Statement is dated November 28, 2018

 In the opinion of Ice Miller LLP, Indianapolis, Indiana ("Bond Counsel") under existing laws, regulations, judicial decisions and rulings, interest on the Bonds is excludable from gross income under Section 103 of the Internal Revenue Code of 1986, as amended to the date hereof (the "Code"), for federal income tax purposes and is not a specific preference item for purposes of the federal alternative minimum tax, although Bond Counsel observes that it is included in adjusted current earnings in calculating corporate alternative minimum taxable income for taxable years that begin prior to January 1, 2018.
 Such exclusion is conditioned on continuing compliance with the Tax Covenants (as hereinafter defined).
 In the opinion of Bond Counsel, under existing laws, regulations, judicial decisions and rulings, interest on the Bonds is exempt from income taxation in the State of Indiana.
-The Bonds are not bank qualified.
+The Bonds have been designated qualified tax-exempt obligations pursuant to Section 265(b)(3) of the Code.
 See "TAX MATTERS" herein.

-\$34,110,000 MSD OF WASHINGTON TOWNSHIP SCHOOL BUILDING CORPORATION Indianapolis, Indiana UNLIMITED AD VALOREM PROPERTY TAX FIRST MORTGAGE BONDS, SERIES 2018
+\$3,120,000 SALEM MIDDLE SCHOOL BUILDING CORPORATION Salem, Indiana AD VALOREM PROPERTY TAX FIRST MORTGAGE BONDS, SERIES 2018

-Original Date: Date of Delivery (September 20, 2018)
+Original Date: Date of Delivery (December 20, 2018)

-Due: January 15 and July 15, as shown on inside cover page
+Due: January 15 and July 15, as shown below